semaphoreci/semaphore/docs/docs/using-semaphore/languages/ruby.md

 ## Overview

-The Ruby interpreters are pre-installed in the Semaphore environment.
+The Ruby interpreters are pre-installed in the Linux and macOS Semaphore environments.
 You can switch the active interpreter using [sem-version](../../reference/toolbox#sem-version).
 You may also use Docker images.

-## How to select Ruby version {#switch}
+## How to select Ruby versions {#switch}

 Change the active Ruby versions on Linux and macOS with [sem-version](../../reference/toolbox#sem-version).
 This command ignores `.ruby-versions`